RayIci/lenovo-yoga-pro9i-audio-fix/README.md

 ## References

-This script has been found in the [following post](https://github.com/karypid/YogaPro-16IMH9/issues/2) read the post to better details.
+This script has been found in the [following github issue](https://github.com/karypid/YogaPro-16IMH9/issues/2), read the issue to better details.